Canon T6i vs Nikon D3200

 It is notable that the T6i offers wifi support, while the D3200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the D3200 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D3200 have been discontinued, but can regularly be found used on ebay.
 The D3200 was replaced by the Nikon D3300, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D3200 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D3200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Nikon D3200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.